Media

 Regularly reassess the supports offered to managers and employees.
 Provide consistent check-ins to monitor how managers cope and have authentic conversations about their needs.

 Promote benefits packages and employee assistance programs every month, emphasizing what is available and encouraging usage.
-Stressed-out managers may only be aware of some of what is available to them to help deal with stress and exhaustion.
+Stressed-out managers may be aware of only some of what is available to them to help them deal with stress and exhaustion.

-Meaningful and open conversations in a psychologically safe manner can help leaders support managers to thrive, not just survive.
+Meaningful, open conversations in a psychologically safe environment can help leaders support managers in thriving, not just surviving.

 About the author

 Want to know how we can help?
-Discover our services.
+Explore our services & workshops.

 Compassion Fatigue & Moral Injury